- Home

 Prognosis means the expected outcome of a disease.
 You may wish to discuss your prognosis and treatment options with your doctor, but it is not possible for anyone to predict the exact course of the disease.
 Instead, your doctor can give you an idea about the general outlook for people with the same type and stage of cancer.

-To work out your prognosis and advise you on treatment options, your doctor will consider your test results, the type of head and neck cancer, your smoking history, the cancer’s HPV status, the rate and depth of the cancer’s growth, the likelihood of response to treatment, and other factors such as your age, level of fitness and overall health.
+To work out your prognosis and advise you on treatment options, your doctor will consider your test results, the type of head and neck cancer, your smoking history, the cancer’s HPV status (if relevant), the rate and depth of the cancer’s growth, the likelihood of response to treatment, and other factors such as your age, level of fitness and overall health.

-In most cases, the earlier head and neck cancer is diagnosed, the better the outcome, but people with more advanced head and neck cancer may also respond well to treatment.
-Oropharyngeal cancers linked with HPV also usually have better outcomes.
+In most cases, the earlier head and neck cancer is diagnosed, the better the outcome.
+People with more advanced head and neck cancer may also respond well to treatment.
+Oropharyngeal cancers linked with HPV also usually have better outcomes compared with non-HPV oropharyngeal cancers.

 Podcast: Tests and Cancer